 Land is carried at cost and premises and equipment are carried at cost less accumulated depreciation.
 We capitalize software meeting certain criteria and carry these assets at cost less accumulated amortization.
 Depreciation and amortization is determined principally by the straight-line method over the estimated useful lives of the assets.
 Estimated useful lives for buildings are 40 years and range from 3 to 7 years for furniture, equipment, and automobiles.
 Estimated useful life for software ranges from 3 to 5 years.
 Gains and losses on dispositions are reflected in current operating results.
 Maintenance and repairs are expensed and improvements above certain thresholds are capitalized.
 Fixed assets under construction represent construction in progress and are recorded in a similar named account.
-They remain in such an account until the assets are put in service, at which time the costs of these assets are transferred into their respective property, plant and equipment accounts to be depreciated.
+They remain in such an account until the assets are put in service, at which time the costs of these assets are transferred into their respective premises and equipment accounts to be depreciated.
+The Association purchases certain software to enhance or perform internal business functions.
+Software development costs, as well as costs for software that is part of a cloud computing arrangement incurred in the preliminary and postimplementation project stages are charged to noninterest expense.
+Costs associated with designing software configuration, installation, coding programs and testing systems are capitalized and amortized using the straight-line method over 3 to 5 years.
+Longlived assets are reviewed for impairment whenever events or circumstances indicate the carrying amount of an asset group may not be recoverable.